-- Salt your roast all over the day before you plan on cooking it and refrigerate it overnight, uncovered.
+- Salt your roast all over the day before cooking it and refrigerate it overnight, uncovered.

 - When ready to roast, preheat your oven to 200°F and add your prime rib roast to the rack of a roasting pan.
 Season with pepper and olive oil.

 - Place the roasting pan in the oven until the center of the roast reads 120°F for medium rare, about 4 hours depending on the size of your roast.
 Use a meat thermometer.